netguru/mobile-security-checklist/Handbooks/01-Shared/SE.10-Disable-auto-correction.md

 ## Problem and desired effect
 ### Problem:
-Passwords, pins or other sensitive data can be stored in cache and accessed without any permissions.
+Pins, personal info or other sensitive data can be stored in cache and accessed without any permissions.

 ### Desired effect:
 Any sensitive data should not be cached for auto-correction purposes.

 ## Solution
-Review input fields and disable auto-correct feature for all sensitive data, not only passwords but also pins, medical data etc. If aiming for maximum protection, like in banking app for example, please consider implementing your own password/pin input, or even a custom keyboard depending on requirements.
+Review input fields and disable auto-correction feature for all sensitive data, not only passwords but also pins, medical data etc.

 ### Android
 Android has an open approach when it comes to keyboards so please keep in mind that some settings can be ignored by some implementations or manufacturers.
 Default way to disable auto-correction is to use `textNoSuggestions` input type like below: